Skip to main content

 How Can I Determine My Program’s Structure?

-Identifying whether your company’s wellness initiative is part of the requires careful observation and direct inquiry.
+Identifying whether your company’s wellness initiative is part of the group health plan requires careful observation and direct inquiry.
 The signs are often embedded in the program’s design and communication.
 Your task is to become a discerning interpreter of these signs.
 The following questions provide a structured framework for your investigation, guiding you toward a clear conclusion about the status of your data.

 • Is the reward tied to your insurance?
 If participation results in a direct reduction of your health insurance premium, a lower deductible, or a decrease in your cost-sharing obligations, the link to the group health plan is explicit.
 This is the most straightforward indicator that the program is subject to HIPAA.